Keynote 1 Slides

 Bio:

 Matei is the CTO and co-founder of Databricks and an Associate Professor of Computer Science at UC Berkeley.
-He started the Apache Spark project during his Ph.D. program at UC Berkeley in 2009 and has worked on other widely used data and AI software, including MLflow, Delta Lake, and DBRX.
-His most recent research is about combining large language models (LLMs) with external data sources, such as search systems, and improving their efficiency and result quality.
+He started the Apache Spark project during his Ph.D. program at UC Berkeley in 2009 and has worked on other widely used data and AI software, including MLflow, Delta Lake, Unity Catalog and DSPy.
+His most recent research covers improved cloud infrastructure and new programming models and optimization methods for AI.
 Matei’s research was recognized through the 2014 ACM Doctoral Dissertation Award and the U.S. Presidential Early Career Award for Scientists and Engineers (PECASE).